stefankoegel/moodle-mod_groupdistribution/README.txt

 The activity defines a capability called group_teacher.
 There is no default role associated with this capability.
-When a person with this capability is added to group, the persons name and picture will be shown alongside the group.
+When a person with this capability is in a group, the persons name and picture will be shown alongside the group to the students during the rating period.
 This can be used to represent the tutor of the group.

 After the rating period is over a teacher can start the distribution process and view some additional data about the distribution.
 It is always